 Now that we’ve covered the good, I want to talk about the things I don’t like about capsule wardrobes.
 These are why I do a simple alternative to a capsule wardrobe.

-1. Too proscribed
+1. Too confining

 When I first started looking at capsule wardrobes a few years ago, I found all the worksheets and suggestions for which staple pieces should be included.

-While of course you can tailor it to suit your needs and lifestyle, the exact number of what to have in each category was too confining for my taste.
+While of course, you can tailor it to suit your needs and lifestyle, the exact number of what to have in each category was too confining for my taste.

 I have rebel tendencies, which is part of why I focus on simplicity and not minimalism, and I don’t like feeling boxed in.
 Capsule wardrobes felt too formulaic to me.